So What's This All About?

 Crap Music, Falling Singles Sales & Autotune

 There has always been a fair bit of rubbish offered up in the name of pop music and this holds true no matter which decade you look at, but in recent years the sheer quantity of crap seems to have broken all bounds.
-The worst offenders are those numb-skulls who cannibalise a classic pop track, cut out a small interesting sounding portion and then loop it ad nauseam to create some pseudo-dance track or rap crap, and those wailing female "R&B" singers howling along to an electronically generated backing track.
-I think part of the problem is the ease with which a nobody can now make 'music' in their bedroom using equipment which simply wasn't available to the general public twenty years ago.
+The worst offenders are those who find a classic pop track, cut out a small interesting sounding portion and then loop it ad nauseam to create some pseudo-dance track or rap crap, and those wailing female "R&B" singers howling along to an electronically generated backing track.

 This brings us on to the issue of falling pop singles sales.
 Look at it this way: if you ran a factory and decided to manufacture a poor quality item, would you be surprised if it failed to sell well?
 Chances are you wouldn't.
-The same goes for falling singles sales.
+The same goes for falling music sales.
 If these talentless twits were removed from the scene and the A&R guys did their job and introduced real talent to the arena, the quality of the product would go up, followed by that inevitable rise in sales.

 A bit of software known as Autotune has a lot to answer for, as now, you only need to find someone who looks good, as the singing inability can be corrected using software.
-Michael Bublé allows the use of Autotune on his recordings which is odd, as he's an accomplished singer and doesn't need it, and the processing makes his voice sound slightly robotic to me.
-I think the person responsible for assaulting the human race with Autotune should be castrated with a spoon, and an eagle instructed to lay open his wound afresh at each sunrise for the rest of his natural life.
+Michael Bublé allows the use of Autotune on his recordings which is odd, as he's an accomplished singer and doesn't need it, and the processing makes his voice sound slightly robotic to me; why does he do it?

 Pile-Up At The Supermarket Checkout

-You've probably experienced this one before:
+If you're a bloke, you've probably experienced this one before:

 It has become necessary, for whatever reason, for you to go and do the shopping on your own which you have dutifully done, and now find yourself at the checkout.
 You've managed to load everything onto the belt before the checkout assistant has finished going through the stack of declined cards offered by the previous customer and feel quite pleased with yourself for managing to keep ahead of things up to this point, as well you should; this is, after all, not an area males excel in.